-- You may not know the type of treatment you're taking.
-But the researchers will tell you the trial is set up this way before you join.
+You may not know the type of treatment you get, but researchers will tell you the trial is set up this way before you join.

-Insurance may not cover all the costs.
-Talk with study coordinators and your insurer before you join.
+Insurance may not cover all the costs, so check your insurer before you join.

 Should You Join?

-This is not an easy decision.
-You might be considering a clinical trial because other treatment hasn't worked, or because you need relief from side effects or complications from standard treatment.
+It's not an easy decision.
+You might consider a clinical trial if the treatment you get now isn't working, or because you need relief from symptoms or complications.

 Be sure you have realistic expectations about a clinical trial and that you understand the pros and cons.